School funding is complicated, so let's do a glossary first.

 Landscape of school funding

-School funding is complex, and this diagram shows a few things that may not be well understood.
+This diagram shows a few things that may not be well understood.
 If a picture's worth a thousand words, this gets you just about a thousand words regarding the flow of funding.

 Levies & Bonds.
 Mercer Island voters approve levies and bonds (EP&O, CapTech, and Bonds) which are part of our property taxes.
 These voter approved funds go directly to MISD.
 This is labeled 'School' on your property tax statement and is $1.44 per thousand assessed value.

 Washington State Funding.
-The remainder of your property taxes go to King County ($2.45 per thousand, labelled County, Port, Library, EMS, and Flood on your tax statement), the City of Mercer Island ($0.73 per thousand, labelled City on your tax statement), and into the State School Fund ($2.52 per thousand).
+The remainder of your property taxes go to King County ($2.19 per thousand, labelled County, Port, Library, EMS, and Flood on your tax statement), the City of Mercer Island ($0.73 per thousand, labelled City on your tax statement), and into the State School Fund ($2.51 per thousand).
 Washington State provides funding to all school districts across the state, and a portion of what Mercer Island taxpayers pay into the State School Fund comes back to the MISD.

 Federal Government Grants and Mercer Island Youth and Family Services also contribute to the MISD.
 There's some smaller things that contribute to funding the MISD like room rentals, and those aren't shown.